XENODU Virtual Environments

 • Developing confidence and self-esteem by working with and in front of peers.

-• Gives every learner a chance to shine.
+• Gives every participant a chance to shine.

 • Highlights and celebrates personal goals and achievements.

-• Offers learners the opportunity to put forward their own point of view.
+• Offers participants the opportunity to put forward their own point of view.

 BBC Virtual Newsreading